Modelling clumpy PDRs in 3D - Understanding the Orion Bar stratification: The Orion Bar PDR

 Gaussian profiles were fitted to the averaged spectra.
 We fit two Gaussian profiles, one profile fixed at a centre velocity of 8~km~s$^{-1}$ to exclude the emission from the Orion Ridge \citep{vanderTak2013}.
 The other profile fits the main component at about 11~km~s$^{-1}$ originating from the Orion Bar.
 Integration of this component yields the line integrated intensity, averaged for the respective row ($y$-position).
 The peak position was determined by fitting a parabola to the row-averaged intensities at the different $y$-positions.
 As deviations between the fitting points and the fitted parabolas are very small, we assume the pointing error of the telescope as the main uncertainty in the determination of the peak position.
-These are $2.4\arcsec$ for HIFI/\emph{Herschel} \citep{Pilbratt_2010} and $3\arcsec$ for CSO data\footnote{\url{http://cso.caltech.edu/wiki/cso/science/overview}}.
-The resulting peak intensities and $y$-offsets are summarised in Table~\ref{table:observations} for the different transitions.
+The pointing errors are $2.4\arcsec$ for HIFI/\emph{Herschel} \citep{Pilbratt_2010} and $3\arcsec$ for CSO data\footnote{\url{http://cso.caltech.edu/wiki/cso/science/overview}}.
+The resulting peak intensities and $y$-offsets are summarised in Table~\ref{Tab:observations} for the different transitions. {\changedTwo Table~\ref{Tab:observations} indicates a peculiarity of the HCO$^+$~3--2 transition.
+It seems to peak in front of all the other molecular transitions, including HCO$^+$~6--5 that should tracer warmer gas, while the profiles of both lines are very similar.
+We have no evidence for a pointing problem in these data so that we stick to the formal errors, but as there is no physical scenario that would explain this peak offset we rather question the role of the HCO$^+$~3--2 peak position in the fit of the stratification pattern in the discussion (Sect.~\ref{Sect:Discussion_inhomogeneous})}.